Lawyers duel over credibility of Sinaloa cartel members’ testimony in trial of their former colleagues

 Prosecutors countered that informants had helped keep large amounts of drugs off U.S. streets, including the seizure of nearly two tons of marijuana and 75 kilos of cocaine in examples expressed during the trial.

 And, that the arrest and information given to the U.S. government by Figueroa helped dismantle major operations of the Sinaloa cartel in Juárez.
-And, that informants had reason to tell the truth and cooperate with the U.S.
+Informants, prosecutors said, had reason to tell the truth and cooperate with the U.S.

-Prosecutors also said testimony from former cartel members was an important proof of the involvement and actions Iglesias and Urquidi participated in.
+Prosecutors also said the testimony from former cartel members was an important proof of the involvement and actions in which Iglesias and Urquidi participated.
 They pointed out the violent nature of the cartel during the mid-2000s and to find the two guilty of their involvement.

 For local and breaking news, sports, weather alerts, video and more, download the FREE KTSM 9 News App from the Apple App Store or the Google Play Store.